~ Updated in 2022 ~

 On the same day, here’s what patches of the 1/4 inch crusher dust look like – you can see how the mud and soil underneath has been churned into the crusher dust.
 On a full rainy day, these patches fill with standing water – there is no drainage:

 So why not just use the 3/4 inch gravel?
-Well, because of the difficulties cleaning the manure and leaves off it (detailed above) AND the horses will not lie down on the gravel, but they love to lie down on the crusher dust.
+Well, because of the difficulties cleaning the manure and leaves off it (detailed above) AND the horses will not lie down on the gravel, but they will lie down on the crusher dust.
 Good sleep is an important part of a happy, healthy horse.
 However, later experience taught me that depending on the type of crusher dust, and how hard the ground is when properly prepared, the horses won’t lie down on it anyway – so this is an unknown factor.

-Another consideration: If you live in a dry climate with little rain, the dust particles in the crusher dust work themselves deep into your horse’s mane and coat.
+Another consideration: If you live in a dry climate with little rain, the dust particles in the crusher dust can work themselves deep into your horse’s mane and coat.
 Not only does this make them very hard to brush clean, but the particles are super fine dust that occasionally irritate the horse’s eyes and are certainly not healthy for you or your horse to be inhaling.
 Rain on your crusher dust quickly takes care of this problem though.

 How Did The Paddock Hold Up Over The Year?

-Well, I went with the Pauper solution for my paddock footing in August.
+Well, I laid the paddock footing in August.
 By February, all the horses hooves were still in great condition (they are also fed low sugar hay, which makes a huge difference to hoof health) and the surface was still in good shape.

 But by April, the area around the slow feeders was wet and mucky.
 Even though we moved some gravel over from other parts of the paddock, the gravel had sunk down into the soil all over, so there wasn’t much left to scavenge.

-By May, you can see that the paddock surface is pretty much toast – the grass is growing up from underneath and the gravel has almost disappeared from sinking into the soil – and the entire thing will have to be re-done in August for approximately the same cost ($2000 total including tractor to spread it).
+By May, you can see that the paddock surface is pretty much toast – the grass is growing up from underneath and the gravel has almost disappeared from sinking into the soil – and the entire thing will have to be re-done again in August for approximately the same cost ($2000 total including tractor to spread it).

 Oh, and even though I added a new portable shelter for them, so they could stand outside to eat, this rain cover did not prevent the gravel from sinking into the ground around the slow feeders by April; just from the wear and tear of their hooves – without any rainfall on it.

 In my opinion, in this rainy climate, not removing the topsoil down to the firmer layer and then putting down a layer of commercial-grade barrier, and then a layer of large rocks (at least 3 inches wide) is throwing your money away.
 The gravel and/or crusher dust only lasts one season and so you have to pay out the same amount every year.
-If you go with the Princess solution, the cost is anywhere from 5 – 8 times the cost of one year of gravel, but I’m told you only have to do it once (as long as you keep organic matter off your paddock surface) and then top up with crusher dust every couple of years.
+If you do it right the first time, you may only have to do the underlayers once (as long as you keep organic matter off your paddock surface) and then top up with crusher dust every couple of years.